ArchiDevil/dxr-sample/docs/Plan.md

 - [ ] Switch to C++20 -- EASY
 - [ ] Implement procedural generation of simple objects: -- EASY
-- [ ] Implement scene tree with configurable parameters -- MEDIUM
     - [ ] Sphere
     - [ ] Torus
+- [ ] Implement scene tree with configurable parameters -- MEDIUM
 - [ ] Implement in-app profiler (configurable) to measure: -- MEDIUM
     - [ ] TLAS building time
     - [ ] Ray tracing pass
     - [ ] UI drawing pass
 - [ ] Implement microsurface BRDF -- HARD
 - [ ] Switch to linear rendering with color-correction -- HARD

+## Scene description

+The main idea is to have an island in a sea:
+- A landmass is generated procedurally using a Perlin noise.
+- The geometry is tessellated using either cubes or marching triangles.
+- Water is moving.
+OPTIONAL
+- There are trees, stones, grass on the island.
+OPTIONAL
+- There are volumetric clouds and a sun.
+- There are possibility to change day time.
+OPTIONAL